gabrielelanaro/pyquante/Doc/index.rst

 See the cookbook_ for short snippets to get started, and also see the tests subdirectory of the code distribution.
-Subscription to the pyquante-users_ mailing list is highly recommended for further support.
+Subscription to the pyquante-users_ mailing list is highly recommended for further nsupport.
 Additionally, people interested in day-to-day development issues in PyQuante_ are urged to subscribe to the pyquante-devel_ mailing list.